 How safe is your child online?

 At Wickhambrook Primary Academy, we know that technology can be a wonderful tool for enhancing learning and communicating with others, but we also know that we need to teach children about the potential risks when using technology.
-Therefore, e-Safety is an absolutely crucial area of a child's education and we are committed to raising awareness and educating children in this area.
+In a world where technology plays a leading role Online Safety is a key priority for the wellbeing and safety of our pupils.
+Therefore, e-Safety is an absolutely crucial area of a child’s education, and we are committed to raising awareness and educating children in this area.
 E-Safety is taught to all ages through our Computing curriculum as well as within other areas of the curriculum.